Mara Karlin: Biden administration

 Karlin was on the defense policy team for the Biden-Harris transition.

 In January 2021, Karlin was appointed to serve as the Principal Deputy Assistant Secretary of Defense for International Security Affairs.
 The position did not require Senate confirmation, and she began service on January 20, 2021, immediately after President Biden was inaugurated.
 As the most senior member of the International Security Affairs Office, Karlin became the Acting Assistant Secretary of Defense for International Security Affairs, leading the department's relations with nearly 150 countries.

 In April 2021, the White House announced that President Joe Biden had nominated Karlin as Assistant Secretary of Defense for Strategy, Plans, & Capabilities.
-Karlin received Senate confirmation on August 9.
+Karlin received unanimous Senate confirmation on August 9.
 In this role Karlin led development of the 2022 National Defense Strategy, Nuclear Posture Review, and Missile Defense Review—the first integrated strategy review in Department of Defense history.
 In this capacity, she also was responsible for advising the Secretary of Defense and others on the forces, plans, posture, emerging capabilities, and security cooperation activities necessary to implement the National Defense Strategy.
-As part of this, she manages policy and strategy for the Defense Security Cooperation Agency (DSCA).
+As part of this, she manages policy and strategy for the Defense Security Cooperation Agency.